 English Literature A-Level

 A level English Literature is a course that holds a keen sense of the traditional; where the emphasis remains on reading and responding to literature through time, whilst also considering shared contexts.
-The AQA specification is exciting and offers a wide range of texts, including writing that dates from the fourteenth century to the present day, viewed through a historicist lens.
+The AQA specification is exciting and offers a wide range of texts, including writing that dates from the fourteenth century to the present day.
 All three forms – prose, poetry and drama – will be covered.

 The A level course consists of two examinations with open and closed text elements and a unit of coursework - an independent critical study.
 The breadth of study at A level is wider and considerably more challenging than at GCSE.
 Students are also offered a substantial level of independence when choosing texts for the coursework component, one of which must have been written pre-1900.
 At A level, texts connect to various themes: Love through the ages, World War I and its aftermath and Modern times: literature from 1945 to the present day.
 Shakespeare is also studied in considerable depth.